Forbidden Art — 2006: Criminal case against the organizers

 On July 12, 2010, the Tagansky Court of Moscow found the organizers of the Forbidden Art 2006 exhibition, Yuri Samodurov and Andrei Erofeev, guilty of inciting religious hatred and sentenced them to pay a fine.
-The court ordered Yuri Samodurov to pay 200 thousand rubles, and Andrei Erofeev - 150 thousand rubles.
+The court ordered Yuri Samodurov to pay 200 thousand rubles, and Andrei Erofeev – 150 thousand rubles.
 The defendants themselves did not agree with the verdict of the court and expressed their intention to appeal against it.

 On October 4, 2010, the Moscow City Court dismissed the cassation appeal of Yuri Samodurov and Andrei Erofeev, recognizing the verdict to the organizers of the exhibition as legal.
 During the announcement of the verdict in the case in the Tagansky court on July 12, 2010, two public actions took place.
-Supporters of Samodurov and Erofeev, activists of the art group "Voina" carried out the action "Cockroach Court", scattering about 3,000 Madagascar cockroaches in the corridor of the Tagansky court building.
+Supporters of Samodurov and Erofeev, with activists of the art group Voina carried out the action "Cockroach Court", scattering about 3,000 Madagascar cockroaches in the corridor of the Tagansky court building.
 In turn, members of conservative organizations that demanded a guilty verdict sang psalms in the courtyard.

-Public Reaction
+Reactions

-In defense of the exhibition and its organizers, a group of art and cultural figures spoke out, which included, in particular, Boris Groys, Ilya Kabakov, Lyudmila Ulitskaya, Igor Golomshtok, Jukka Mullinen, - in their opinion, “the criminal prosecution of these persons testifies to the neglect of freedom expression of opinions guaranteed by the Constitution of the Russian Federation ”.
+In defense of the exhibition and its organizers, a group of art and cultural figures spoke out, which included, in particular, Boris Groys, Ilya Kabakov, Lyudmila Ulitskaya, Igor Golomshtok, Jukka Mullinen, – in their opinion, "the criminal prosecution of these persons testifies to the neglect of freedom expression of opinions guaranteed by the Constitution of the Russian Federation".
 The exhibition was also supported by Ekaterina Degot, Sergey Gavrov, Marat Gelman, Grisha Bruskin, Pavel Lungin and other artists.

 Artist Ekaterina Degot said that "For an attentive person, there is not the slightest doubt that contemporary art is just a screen here and behind all this there are ultra-right political forces interested in the destruction of the Sakharov Museum.
 If the exhibition had been arranged elsewhere, it might not have attracted such attention.
 Patriots mostly turn a blind eye to exhibitions in commercial galleries or Art Moscow, a little afraid of the territory of pronounced private property.
 But the Sakharov Museum is an eyesore".

 Marat Gelman said, "As for Forbidden Art, I don't understand why there is a situation at all.
 This is an absolutely academic exhibition, collected works that have been banned.
 Exhibition-research for a narrow circle of professional people.
 In my mind, she should have been ignored".